Licensing Guides

 The Business and Finance examination consists of 120 questions.
 To pass this examination a candidate must answer 84 questions correctly to receive a passing grade of 70%.

-Who Issues Plumbing Licenses in Florida?
+Who Issues Plumbing Contractors Licenses in Florida?

-The Florida Department of Business & Professional Regulation is the state agency responsible for licensing plumbers in Florida.
+The Florida Department of Business & Professional Regulation (DBPR) is the state agency responsible for licensing plumbers in Florida.

 Plumbing Certifications

 Other certifications can help you demonstrate your proficiency to potential employers and clients.
-National Inspection Testing and Certification (NITC), International Association of Plumbing and Mechanical Officials (ASSE Certifications) and other professional certifications are not required but may make you a more attractive hire to prospective employers or can increase your marketability to customers.
+National Inspection Testing and Certification (NITC), International Association of Plumbing and Mechanical Officials (ASSE Certifications), and other professional certifications are not required but may make you a more attractive hire to prospective employers or can increase your marketability to customers.

 Other Requirements Unique to Florida